learn-co-curriculum/node-modules-path/README.md

 $ echo $PWD
 ```

-Another difference is that `PWD` can be changed with an assignment as any environment variable, while the current working directory can be changed with `process.chdir()`.
+Another difference is that `PWD` can be changed with an assignment, just like any environment variable, while the current working directory can be changed with `process.chdir()`.
 Changing `PWD` won't affect the value of `cwd()`.

 Also, the `PWD` env var is a POSIX (Unix, Linux, Mac OS X) variable which mean it won't work on Windows.
 The `process.cwd()` will work on Windows.